Integrating Workload Identity Manager with OpenShift Service Mesh¶

 This solution is for experienced users and there are several things that you should bear in mind with this set-up:

-- Complexity - There five components (istio-proxy, istiod, Istio CSR, cert-manager, Firefly) involved in the signing of every service mesh workload certificate.
+- Complexity - There five components (istio-proxy, istiod, Istio CSR, cert-manager, Workload Identity Manager) involved in the signing of every service mesh workload certificate.
 If something goes wrong, your platform team must know how to diagnose problems in each of these components.

 - Fragility - Each of the five components is a single point of failure.
 If any component stops working, then the workload will fail to start.